 You can also use the Navigator to insert a hyperlink from one document (the source) to a specific place in another document (the target).
 Open the Navigator in the target document and drag the item to the position in the source document where you want the hyperlink to appear.

 Using the Hyperlink dialog

-You can the Hyperlink dialog to insert a hyperlink and modify all hyperlinks.
+You can use the Hyperlink dialog to insert a hyperlink and modify all hyperlinks.

 Highlight the existing text you want to use as a link.